Patterns

 • Weaponization of Financial Systems: Economic pressure through contract disruption, funding blocks, blacklisting, de-banking or indirect financial harm to limit independence and sustainability.

-• Character Assassination: Promotion of narratives portraying the individual as unstable, dishonest, incompetent, or malicious, without appropriately engaging the evidence.
+• Character Assassination: Promotion of narratives portraying the individual as unstable, dishonest, incompetent, or malicious, without appropriately engaging the evidence or even allowing a counter-argument.

 • Gaslighting and Instability Framing: Presenting reasonable reactions to sustained pressure as paranoia, obsession, or mental breakdown.